kartikprabhu/marginalia/README.md

 </article>
 ```

-On execution, the marginalia.js _moves_ the marginalia-comments to the appropriate element inside an ordered list with ``` class="marginalia-list" ```
+On execution, the marginalia.js _moves_ the marginalia-comments _right after_ the appropriate element inside an ordered list with ``` class="marginalia-list" ```

 ```html
 <ol class="marginalia-list"><li data-fragmention="##Samsa+woke+from+troubled+dreams">This is a marginalia-comment.</li></ol>
 ```

-It also adds a button to toggle marginalia visibility.
+It also adds a button to toggle marginalia visibility _inside_ the referenced element.
 The button is marked up as:

 ```html
 <button class="marginalia-button"><span>Show</span></button>